MichaJDev/vCore/README.md

 this makes you able to use anything that #UserBuilder implements.

-### Investors&Supporters
+### Investors & Supporters

-Are you interested to support his project in anyway, pls feel free and email me [My Email](michajanssen93@gmail.com)
+Are you interested to support his project in any way, pls feel free and email me [My Email](michajanssen93@gmail.com)

 ### Contributors